Mangcoding

 [2025-06-04 10:22:00] production.INFO: [log_id: 55f3bc3d-7ed3-4cdd-b2e3-90cdb1d2c024] Notifikasi email berhasil dikirim. user_id=101 [email protected]

-Logging is an automatic record of what happens inside your application.
-If you have clean and complete logs, you can :
+Logging is the automatic recording of what happens inside your application.
+Therefore, if you have clean and complete logs, you can:

 • Check the transaction ID